 On January 21, 1997, the jury found reasonable doubt and acquitted Huff of both charges.
 Huff walked out of the courthouse a free man.
 Since the trial, public records show he has been charged with more than two dozen minor charges unrelated to Kinney’s death.
 Because he was living in his vehicle at the time of Kinney’s murder and at the time of his arrest several days later, it is believed that he remains a resident in Iowa but his exact location is unknown to Iowa Cold Cases.
 Due to Double Jeopardy, he cannot be tried again for the First Degree Murder and Willful Injury charges in Sandra Kinney’s case since he was acquitted by the jury.

-Now, more than 16 years after Kinney’s strangulation murder, Davenport police consider her case an “unsolved homicide” and they continue to investigate her murder as a “major case” along with many other murders that have occurred in Davenport through this year.
+Davenport police consider Kinney’s strangulation murder an “unsolved homicide” and continue to investigate her homicide as a “major case” along with many other murders that have occurred in Davenport through this year.

 Although many Scott County area officials allege that Huff had the opportunity and motive to kill Kinney, they continue to search for any new clues that would lead to the arrest of any person or persons involved in the woman’s untimely and violent death.